 The Lightcube, on Exchange Island in Skelmersdale, is a 7 metres high stainless steel structure, with the top two metres covered with fibre-optic lights controlled by a computer.

-The Council decided to arrange the special light display in response to a request from Skelmersdale mother-of-three Mrs Gillian Haworth, whose youngest son Tom, aged four, has Down’s Syndrome.
+The Council is arranging the special light display in response to a request from Skelmersdale mother-of-three Mrs Gillian Haworth, whose youngest son Tom, aged six, has Down’s Syndrome.

 Councillor Ian Moran, Leader of West Lancashire Borough Council, said: “I will be delighted to see the Lightcube shining red and blue to mark World Down Syndrome Day, as this is a cause which is close to the hearts of many in West Lancashire.”